Toric flat families, valuations, and applications to projectivized toric vector bundles: Introduction

 In this paper, we replace $\Z^{n+1}$-valued valuations with valuations with values in the semifield $\mathcal{O}_N$ of integral piecewise linear functions on a finite rank lattice $N$.
 We introduce a notion of Khovanskii basis in this setting.
 We see that, extending the construction of toric degenerations over an affine line from $\Z^{n+1}$-valued valuations, finite Khovanskii bases in this setting give rise to flat families with general fiber $X$ and over a toric variety base $Y(\Sigma)$.
-In particular, this applies to vector bundles over a toric variety $Y(\Sigma)$ and yields a systematic and algorithmic study of global coordinate rings (Cox rings) of projectivized toric vector bundles and their Mori dream space property.
-We obtain new classification results and recover several finiteness results from the literature (\cite{Gonzalez}, \cite{GHPS}, \cite{Hausen-Suzz}, \cite{Nodland}).\\
+In particular, this applies to vector bundles over a toric variety $Y(\Sigma)$ and yields a systematic and algorithmic study of global coordinate rings (Cox rings) of projectivized toric vector bundles.
+We summarize our results in this regard as follows:

-{\bf Acknowledgement:} We would like to thank Laura Escobar and Megumi Harada for patiently reading the paper and giving valuable comments.
+\begin{enumerate} \item[$\bullet$] After fixing some algebraic data, we classify toric vector bundles by points on a certain polyhedral fan (Proposition \ref{prop-diagramfan}), and we show that special faces of this fan characterize natural families of bundles with Mori dream space property (Proposition \ref{prop-formal}). \item[$\bullet$] We give an algorithm (Algorithm \ref{alg-StrongKhovanskii}) which constructs a finite generating set of the Cox ring of a projectivized toric vector bundle, provided one exists.
+The algorithm does not terminate if one does not exist. \item[$\bullet$] We characterize the generating sets of Cox rings of projectivized toric vector bundles using \emph{prime points} on an associated tropical variety (Theorem \ref{thm-main-StrongKhovanskii}). \end{enumerate}